 Stories of Transformation

-Church land and property are seen as assets to manage - what if we view them as foundations for thriving lives?
+Church land and property are not just assets to manage - they are foundations for thriving lives and communities!

 Once we see meeting housing need as an integral part of our mission, everything changes.